The JPF: Questions & Answers

 Does the JPF only disburse financial support?

 The JPF is an innovative fund, staffed by national and international specialists who between them have many years of experience in supporting the peace process in Myanmar and from many different peace processes around the world and in Myanmar itself.
 It is able to provide more than money to the process: the JPF provides intelligent support that can be financial technical, or advisory.

-The JPF currently has nine donors who between them have pledged just over US$ 100 million with about US$ 85 million of this amount already committed to the Fund.
+The JPF currently has eleven donors who between them have pledged just over US$ 100 million with about US$ 85 million of this amount already committed to the Fund.
 The JPF is currently planned to operate until 2021.
 Our donors are: Australia (Australian Ministry of Foreign Affairs and Trade), Canada (Global Affairs), Denmark (Ministry of Foreign Affairs), European Union, Finland (Ministry for Foreign Affairs), Italy (Italian Development Cooperation), Japan (Ministry of Foreign Affairs), Norway (Ministry of Foreign Affairs), Switzerland (Swiss Agency for Development and Cooperation), the United Kingdom (Department for International Development) and the United States (USAID).
 The JPF remains open to all interested governments and is designed to accommodate additional donors.
 Funding commitments are for the duration of the JPF, which is expected to operate for at least five years, until 2021.

 What is JPF's governance structure?

 The overall governance of the JPF falls under the established Fund Board, comprising current JPF donors.
 The Fund Board remains responsible for the JPF's strategic direction which is being developed in consultation with the Government, Ethnic Armed Organisations (EAOs) and civil society organisations (CSOs).